Dzifa Benson's Monster reviewed in The Guardian & Telegraph

 Dzifa Benson was born in London to Ghanaian parents and grew up in Ghana, Nigeria and Togo.
 She is an award-winning multidisciplinary artist whose work intersects science, art, technology, the body and ritual which she explores through poetry, prose, theatre, libretto, performance, curation, visual arts, immersive technologies, essays and criticism.
 Her poetry has been widely anthologied and recognised with fellowships from Jerwood Compton Poetry and Hedgebrook.
 She was shortlisted for the inaugural James Berry Poetry Prize in 2021.
 Her first collection, Monster, is published by Bloodaxe Books on 24 October 2024.
 Dzifa has toured South Africa and the UK with the British Council, is a Ledbury Poetry Critic and holds a Masters degree in Text & Performance from RADA and Birkbeck.
 She lives in London.

-Dzifa will be launching Monster online at Bloodaxe's joint online reading and discussion event on Monday 21 October 2024 at 7pm.
+Dzifa launched Monster online at Bloodaxe's joint online reading and discussion event on Monday 21 October 2024.
 Scroll down for details.
-Watch live or later.
+Now available on YouTube.

 ONLINE POEM OF THE WEEK FEATURE IN THE GUARDIAN